 - Knowledge of and experience with national and federal funding opportunities

-- Co-creates institutional planning with Chief Executive Officer and works on multi-year Development Plan with other department directors, shaping comprehensive development program to address comprehensive funding needs.
+- Co-creates institutional planning with Chief Executive Officer and works on multi-year Development Plan with other department directors, guided by the 2021 – 2025 Strategic Plan, shaping comprehensive development program to address comprehensive funding needs.

 - Works with CEO and department heads to develop long range institutional planning and strategy, per the AIM (Arts Innovative Management) model of inter-departmental coordination with marketing, building “family members” of the museum, high-quality mission delivery, and financial success all to be mapped and projected with a five-year calendar and timeline